learnscripture/learnscripture.net/docs/architecture.rst

 Most pages on the site use classic web architecture:

 * server-side rendered HTML
-* small amounts of javascript where needed to improve the experience.
+* small amounts of Javascript where needed to improve the experience.

-In the past, javascript was mostly jQuery based.
+In the past, Javascript was mostly jQuery based.
 Now, we are using `htmx
 <htmx.org>`_, and `trying to move more things to use that pattern
 <https://gitlab.com/learnscripture/learnscripture.net/-/issues/182>`_.